Clinical Trials (PDQ®)

 An initial 6 patients are enrolled in the part I portion of the study.
 If no dose-limiting toxicities occur in these patients, subsequent patients are enrolled in the part II portion of the study.

-PART I (safety lead-in study): Patients receive gemcitabine hydrochloride IV over 30 minutes on days 1, 8, and 15 and oral hedgehog antagonist GDC-0449 once daily on days 1-28.
+PART I (safety lead-in study): Patients receive gemcitabine hydrochloride intravenously (IV) over 30 minutes on days 1, 8, and 15 and hedgehog antagonist GDC-0449 orally (PO) once daily (QD) on days 1-28.
 Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.

-PART II (randomized study): Patients are stratified according to disease status (recurrent after surgery vs metastatic) and ECOG performance status (0 vs 1).
+PART II (randomized study): Patients are stratified according to disease status (recurrent after surgery vs metastatic) and Eastern Cooperative Oncology Group (ECOG) performance status (0 vs 1).
 Patients are randomized to 1 of 2 treatment arms.

-ARM I: Patients receive gemcitabine hydrochloride IV over 30 minutes on days 1, 8, and 15 and oral placebo once daily on days 1-28.
+ARM I: Patients receive gemcitabine hydrochloride 1000 mg/m^2 IV over 30 minutes on days 1, 8, and 15 and placebo PO QD on days 1-28.
 Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
 At the time of disease progression, patients are unblinded and may crossover to arm II.

-ARM II: Patients receive gemcitabine hydrochloride IV over 30 minutes on days 1, 8, and 15 and oral hedgehog antagonist GDC-0449 once daily on days 1-28.
+ARM II: Patients receive gemcitabine hydrochloride 1000 mg/m^2 IV over 30 minutes on days 1, 8, and 15 and hedgehog antagonist GDC-0449 PO QD on days 1-28.
 Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.

-- Histologically or cytologically confirmed pancreatic adenocarcinoma meeting 1 of the following criteria:
+- Patients must have histologically or cytologically confirmed adenocarcinoma of the pancreas

 - Life expectancy > 3 months